davemee/stagger/README.md

 1. You're using DEVONthink Pro (2).
 2. Your database does *not* exclude Groups from Tagging.    (you can check this by looking at the menu *File*→*Database Properties*→*Your Database Name*
 	![How to tell if your database allows Groups to be Tagged][image-1]
-3. You have a hierachical tree of *Groups* who are set to  *Exclude from Classification* and whose names begin with Capital Letters or numbers, and are likely to be found in the texts you wish to auto-classify.
+3. You have a hierarchical tree of *Groups* who are set to  *Exclude from Classification* and whose names begin with Capital Letters or numbers, and are likely to be found in the texts you wish to auto-classify.
 	![A hierarchy of Groups with Exclude from Tagging set][image-2]

+## Installation

+Download the stagger.scpt and stick it somewhere.

+If you place it in `~/Library/Application Support/DEVONthink Pro 2/Scripts`, it will appear in your DEVONthink Pro 2 menu.
+If you place it in  `~/Library/Application Support/DEVONthink Pro 2/Scripts/Toolbar`, heaven forbid, you can use it when you you customise the toolbar in DEVONthink Pro 2.

 ## Usage